Integrality of Hecke eigenvalues and the growth of Hecke fields: Integral structures of automorphic forms on groups from PEL-type

 Then, the properties $(\mathrm{i})$ and $(\mathrm{iii})$ above also hold over $A_l=A[1/l]$.
 Namely, $G_l=G\times_{\mathrm{Spec}(A)}\mathrm{Spec}(A_l)$ is an abelian variety and there exists a short exact sequence

 of finite flat group schemes over $A_l$. \end{lem} \begin{rem} The semi-abelian variety $G$ over $A$ does not depend on $\phi \ ($\cite[Corollary (4.7)]{Mumford72}$)$. \end{rem} To show this, we recall Mumford's construction of $G$ quickly.
-A key notion for construction is a \emph{relatively complete model} $\widetilde G$ over $A$.
+A key notion for the construction is a \emph{relatively complete model} $\widetilde G$ over $A$.
 This is a $5$-tuple

-where $\widetilde P$ is a separated scheme over $A$, $\widetilde {\mathcal L}$ is an ample line bundle over $\widetilde P$, $i$ is an open embedding, and $T$ and $S$ are actions of $\widetilde G$ and $Y$ on $(\widetilde P,\widetilde{\mathcal L})$, respectively.
+where $\widetilde P$ is an integral scheme separated and locally of finite type over $A$, $\widetilde {\mathcal L}$ is an ample invertible sheaf on $\widetilde P$, $i$ is an open immersion, and $T$ and $S$ are actions of $\widetilde G$ and $Y$ on $(\widetilde P,\widetilde{\mathcal L})$, respectively.
 We do not make the condition of relatively complete model clear here.
 See \cite[Definition (2.1)]{Mumford72} for the precise definition.
 An important condition what we need for the explanation below is that there exists a $\widetilde G$-stable open subscheme $U$ of $\widetilde P$ of finite type over $A$ such that $S_y(U)$ covers $\widetilde P$ when $y$ runs over all elements of $Y$.
-According to \cite[Theorem (2.5)]{Mumford72}, a relatively complete model exists if we replace $\phi$ by $2n\phi$ for a sufficiently large positive integer $n$.
+According to \cite[Theorem (2.5)]{Mumford72}, a relatively complete model exists if we replace $\phi$ with $2n\phi$ for a sufficiently large positive integer $n$.
 This replacement does not matter for our purpose by the independence of $G$ from $\phi$ (Remark \ref{onphi}).

-For each positive integer $n$, the subscription $n$ of objects means the base change of the objects over $A/I^{n+1}$.
+For each positive integer $n$, the subscription $n$ of objects means the base change of the objects over $A$ to $A/I^{n+1}$.
 For example, $\widetilde P_n$ denotes the base change of $\widetilde P$ to $A/I^{n+1}$.
 Then, for a sufficiently large positive integer $k$, the union

 is actually a disjoint union for any $\alpha\in Y$ (\cite[Proposition (3.6)]{Mumford72}).
 Therefore, the quotient